billal4b/blog/README.md

-# Blog Template with admin panel using PHP and MySQL #
+# Blog Template #

-This is a blog site and its created in raw php
+Blog Template with admin panel using PHP and MySQL